-Domestic Violence Military Defense Lawyer, Child Abuse Military Defense Lawyer, and Assault Military Defense Lawyer
+Domestic Violence Military Defense Lawyer, Child Abuse Military Defense Lawyer, Assault Military Defense Lawyer, and Maiming Military Defense Lawyer

 Civilian defense attorney Richard V. Stevens has extensive experience representing and defending military members accused of domestic violence, child abuse and/or assault in the military justice system.
-He has been handling military cases since 1995.
+Attorney Stevens is a civilian court-martial defense lawyer and military defense lawyer.
+He began handling military cases in 1995 and he has been handling military cases for over 30 years.
 As a former active duty JAG lawyer, Richard V. Stevens has defended numerous different alleged domestic violence, child abuse, and assault scenarios over the past three decades of his legal practice.
 Domestic violence, child abuse, and assault cases are, in fact, some of the most common types of military cases he handles either in court-martial trials, discharge board or separation board hearings, Article 15 (nonjudicial punishment, NJP) presentations, and other military adverse actions.

 DOMESTIC VIOLENCE (INTIMATE PARTNER VIOLENCE) ALLEGATIONS IN THE MILITARY JUSTICE SYSTEM (UCMJ Article 128b):